DanielTitkov/jeopardy-prepare/README.md

   -v, --values          Print all possible values
   <filter_params>       Filter keys in specific format: <key>:<value1>,<value2> <key2>:<value>
 ```
-Path to the your file with JSON data to process as well as output path can be also specified in config.ini file.
+Path to the file with JSON data to process as well as output path can be also specified in config.ini file.
 To filter JSON data by some keys, run program as shown bellow.
 Keys that are not present in the data will be ignored.
 ```
 python prepare.py category:HISTORY